After using this shampoo, my hair felt great but fine hair became limp until I reduced conditioner.

 People who viewed this article also viewed

-I love this shampoo for its gentle scent and long clean retention.
+I love this pink shampoo for its amazing scent that leaves hair healthy, refreshed, shiny and soft.

 Related articles